spmedia/Telegram-Channel-Joiner/README.md

 and joins your Telegram account to them.

-I put a random delay in between joins of 35 seconds to 190 seconds just so you aint hitting rate limits and shit.
+I put a random delay in between joins of 120 seconds to 300 seconds just so you aint hitting rate limits and shit.
 If you try to join too many channels/groups at once it will timeout and make you wait.
-Slow and steady wins the race 🐢
+Slow and steady wins the race 🐢.
+This is made to just setup and leave it running overnight and you wake up to being in a ton of channels.
+You can change the rate limit if you want but you'll hit rate limits.
+This is like an EZ Bake oven but for lazy CTI nerds like me and Telegram.

 Happy hunting and hacking my fellow CTI wizards 🧙‍♂️ 🎯